AdamKyle/flare/resources/info/kingdoms/section-1.md

 **Wait, did I see that you use gold to upgrade buildings?**

-Yes you did child, let me show you:
+Yes you did, child.
+Let me show you:

 <div class="mb-4">
     <a href="/storage/info/kingdoms/images/gold-upgrade-building.png" class="glightbox">